Eric Snow: Philadelphia 76ers (1998–2004)

-On January 18, 1998, Snow was acquired from Seattle by the Philadelphia 76ers in exchange for a second-round draft pick.
-At the time of the trade, Snow was averaging just 4.4 minutes per game; Sixers head coach Larry Brown gave him a bigger role in Philadelphia.
-In his first full season in Philadelphia, he started every game he played in and averaged 35.8 minutes per game.
+Karl's refusal to play Snow at backup was the last straw for Snow.
+On January 18, 1998, Snow was acquired from Seattle by the Philadelphia 76ers in exchange for a 1998 second-round draft pick.
+At the time of the trade, Snow was averaging just 4.4 minutes per game; Sixers head coach Larry Brown gave him a bigger role in Philadelphia, averaging 18 minutes per game for the Sixers in 1997-1998, playing behind Allen Iverson and Brian Shaw.
+As a pass-first, defensive-minded point guard, Snow became a stalwart of the Brown-era 76ers teams.
+Snow's ability to guard opposing teams' shooting guards made him an ideal complement to Allen Iverson, a high-scoring but unusually small shooting guard.
+His teammates revered him for his defense and ball-handling.